© 2023 NLB Services. All Rights Reserved.

 Always remember, that an honest and authentic answer goes a long way.
 The best way is to identify your real weaknesses and proactively address them.

 You may sometimes struggle with delegating and prioritising the tasks on your plate, which can create some pressure on you.
 Companies need people who are multi taskers and who can finish assignments tasks timely while helping others in the team.
-You can use a variety of software to remember things and get the work done timely with focus.
+Show how you addressed your struggle with delegation head-on by implementing a better tracking system.

 Corporates’ environment comes with inclusivity and diversity, where people from different backgrounds and places come together to work.
 As departments are interconnected with each other, there can be a lot of feedback coming in from various departments.
-Constructive feedback to coworkers can be confusing and helpful too.
-So, it is up to you how you take the feedback.
-Feedback can be both helpful and kind when delivered the right way.
+Showing the ability to hold your own while welcoming diverse views demonstrates leadership savvy – an invaluable strength.

 Understand it with some examples of ‘what is your greatest weakness’ answer samples